message/iata/JM.md

 - This does not apply to nationals of Jamaica.
 3. Passengers residing in Jamaica for a minimum of 6 continuous months in a calendar year must complete a travel authorization before departure at <a href="https://jamcovid19.moh.gov.jm/immigration.html">https://jamcovid19.moh.gov.jm/immigration.html</a> .
 4. Passengers not residing in Jamaica must present a travel authorization before departure obtained at <a href="https://www.visitjamaica.com/">https://www.visitjamaica.com/</a> .
 5. Passengers must have a negative COVID-19 test taken at most 3 days before departure from the first embarkation point.
-Tests accepted are: antigen, NAA, PCR and RNA.
+Tests accepted are: antigen, NAAT, PCR and RNA.
 - This does not apply to passengers younger than 12 years.
 6. Passengers and airline crew are subject to medical screening upon arrival.
 7. Passengers could be subject to quarantine.